snabble/docs/api_products.md

 ### Result Message

-Result messages are simple status object which are returned for batch operations.
+Result messages are simple status objects which are returned for batch operations.

 | Parameter | Type        | Description                                                                           |
 |-----------|-------------|---------------------------------------------------------------------------------------|